People often incorporate fennel into their diet for its licorice-like flavor and health benefits. Many also use it as a natural remedy.

 According to the United States Department of Agriculture (USDA) National Nutrient Database, one raw fennel bulb weighing

-A cup of fennel also provides:
+An 87 g cup of sliced fennel provides:

 - 360 milligrams (mg) of potassium